Gromzi/mui_weather_app/README.md

 # mui_weather_app

-A simple weather app, using the MUI library, the OpenWeather API.
+A simple weather app, using the MUI library and the OpenWeather API.

 ## Tech stack
 - React